-The concluding duty of the iron-founder, is to remove the castings from the mould and to break off the runners; after this all the loose sand, (which is reserved for making the partings of future moulds,) is scraped off with iron shovels, wire scratch brushes &c. and the seams are smoothed off with chisels and old files.
+The concluding duty of the iron-founder, is to remove the castings from the mould and to break off the runners; after this all the loose sand, (which is reserved for making the partings of future moulds,) is scraped off with iron shovels and wire scratch brushes, and the seams are smoothed off with chisels and old files.

-The skin or crust of castings made in sand moulds is in general harder than that of loam castings; this appears to occur from the former being partially chilled by the moisture of the sand.
-In some cases as in the teeth of wheels, it is desirable to retain this hard sand coat, on account of its greater durability; but when the crust is partially removed from thin or slight works, it constantly happens that they spring or become distorted whilst under treatment of the tools, from the general balance of strength being disturbed.
-This gives rise to continual interferences, which come however under the consideration of the mechanician rather than of the founder.
+The skin or crust of a casting made in a sand mould, is in general harder than that of a loam casting; this appears to occur from the former being partially chilled by the moisture of the sand.
+In some cases as in the teeth of wheels, it is desirable to retain this hard sand coat, on account of its greater durability; but when the crust is partially removed from thin or slight works, it constantly happens that they spring or become distorted whilst under the treatment of tools, from the general balance of strength being disturbed by the partial removal of the crust.
+This gives rise to continual interferences, which come however under the censideration of the mechanician rather than of the founder.

-The crust of the casting which always retains some sand, is very destructive to the tools unless they can be sent in deep enough to penetrate to the clean metal beneath; when but little is to be removed from the casting, or that they are wrought with expensive tools, circular cutters &c. it is desirable to pickle the works, or to undermine the sand by dissolving a little of the metal with acid.
+The crust of the casting which always retains some sand, is very destructive to the tools unless they can be sent in deep enough to penetrate to the clean metal beneath; when but little is to be removed from the casting, or that they are wrought with expensive tools and circular cutters, it is desirable to pickle the works, or to undermine the sand by dissolving a little of the metal with some acid.

-Iron castings are pickled with sulphuric acid diluted with about twice as much water, the castings if small are immersed in a trough lined with lead; or else the acid is sprinkled over them, in two or three days a thin crust, like an efflorescence, may be then washed off with the aid of water and slight friction.
+Iron castings are pickled with sulphuric acid diluted with about twice as much water, the castings if small are immersed in a trough lined with lead; or else the acid is sprinkled over them, in two or three days a thin crust, like an efflorescence, may be washed off with the aid of water and slight friction.

-Brass and gun-metal when pickled, require nitric acid diluted with four to six times as much water, otherwise the rough coat should be removed with an old file or a triangular scraper, but which is less effective than the dilute acid; this should be also kept in leaden vessels, or in those of well-glazed earthenware, or glass.
-The yellow brass is much improved by a good but equal condensation with the hammer, and in fact to whatever action the metals are subjected, whether natural in the mould, or artificial under the hammer and tools &c. it is of primary importance that all parts should be treated as nearly alike as possible.
+Brass and gun-metal when pickled, require nitric acid diluted with four to six times as much water, otherwise the rough coat should be removed with an old file or a triangular scraper, but which is less effective than the dilute acid; this acid liquor should be also kept in leaden vessels, or in those of well-glazed earthenware, or glass.
+The yellow brass is much improved by a good but equal condensation with the hammer, and in fact to whatever action the metals are subjected, whether natural in the mould, or artificial under the hammer and tools, it is of primary importance that all parts should be treated as nearly alike as possible.